omni-digital/django-conditioner/README.md

 ```

 #### Registering action to Django Admin
-Finally you'll need to hook up your action to `Rule` Django Admin.
+Finally you'll need to hook up your action to the `Rule` Django Admin.
 You do that by adding it to the list of available
 inline polymorphic models:

 ```python